Millions of waterproof containers are hidden within walking distance of you right now—each one waiting to be found.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Navigate to within 30 feet of the coordinates.
-GPS accuracy drops near tall buildings and dense tree cover.
-Once you're close, put your phone away and use your eyes.
-Look for things that don't belong: fake rocks, PVC pipe caps, hollowed-out bolts, magnetic key holders under metal railings.
+Follow GPS coordinates to within 30 feet, then put your phone away and use your eyes.
+Look for objects that don't belong: fake rocks, PVC caps, hollowed bolts, or magnetic strips under railings.
+GPS fails near tall buildings and thick trees, so the final search is visual.

-Open the container carefully—some screw tight to keep water out.
+Open the container carefully—many screw tight to stay waterproof.
 Sign the paper logbook with your username and date.
-If there are tradeable items (small toys, coins, pins), take something only if you leave something of equal or greater value.
-Don't leave food, liquids, or anything that degrades.
+If there are trinkets inside, take one only if you leave something of equal or greater value.
+Never leave food, liquids, or anything that degrades.

-Close the container the same way you found it and hide it exactly where it was.
-Take a photo if the hide was clever—cache owners appreciate seeing their work.
-Log your find online within a day or two.
-Write specific details: 'Found it tucked behind the third fence post, thanks for the hide!'
-Generic 'TFTC' (thanks for the cache) logs are boring.
+Close the container the same way you found it and place it exactly where it was hidden.
+Take a photo if the hide was clever.
+Log your find online within a day or two with specific details like 'Found it behind the third fence post, thanks for the creative hide!'
+Generic 'TFTC' logs are forgettable.

 Get everything you need to make this quest amazing.